 Details of corrective actions taken or underway, based on any adverse order in intellectual property related disputes wherein usage of traditional knowledge is involved.

-Name of authority Brief of the Case Corrective action taken Not Applicable
+Name of authority me of authority Brief of the Case NA

 6. Details of beneficiaries of CSR Projects: